rrthomas/nancy/Cookbook.md

 ## Creating binary files in the output

 Nancy is mostly intended for templating text files.
 Sometimes, we would like to create binary files, for example an image containing context-dependent text.
 In theory, one could use `$paste` to do this, but since any trailing newline is stripped from the output, this is not a good technique in general.
 Also, it may be desirable to create binary files based on other outputs.
-This can be achieved by using the `$realpath` command to construct a filename in the output directory, and a `.in.nancy` file to run commands without creating a file in the output directory.
+This can be achieved by using the `$outputpath` command to construct a filename in the output directory, and a `.in.nancy` file to run commands without creating a file in the output directory.

 The following script, given a directory on the command line, creates a Zip file of a directory in that directory: